Pejepscot: Native Americans

 Before the European colonization of the Americas, Pejepscot was inhabited by the Wabanaki Native Americans.
 The word Pejepscot has its roots in the Wabanaki language and has different translations (long, rocky rapids part and crooked like a diving snake).
-This area refers to a specific section of the Androscoggin River, the major waterway and lifeblood for all that inhabited the region.
+This area refers to a specific section of the Androscoggin River, the major waterway and lifeblood for all who inhabited the region.

 Pejepscot is the current towns of Brunswick, Topsham, and Harpswell, Maine, in Sagadahoc and Cumberland counties.